 Live assistance for all technical support questions is available during normal business hours.
-If students experience technical difficulties outside of normal business hours, please e-mail Angela Kay at akay@culver.edu to request assistance.
+If students experience technical difficulties outside of normal business hours, please email Angela Kay at akay@culver.edu to request assistance.
 Students' requests will be given priority with the IT department at the earliest convenience.
 WITHDRAWAL AND DROP POLICY:

 Once registered for a class, all drops/adds must be processed through the Registrar's Office.
 The drop/add period each term is from the first day of the term until 5 p.m. on the fifth calendar day of the term.
 Applicable adjustments will be made to tuition charges, financial aid and course fees, if applicable, during the drop/add period only.
 If a student drops a class during the drop/add period, the class is removed from the student's academic record.
 If a student drops a class after the drop/add period but before the published last drop date on the academic calendar, a final grade of W (withdrawn) is assigned to the class.
 Dropping a class may affect a student's financial aid.
 Contact Financial Aid for more information.
 A student who requests a total withdrawal from all classes in a semester on or before the published last drop date will be dropped from all classes, and a final grade of W (withdrawn) will be assigned in each class.
-Students must initiate the official withdrawal in the Registrar's Office.
+Students must initiate the official withdrawal in the Registrar Office.
 Students that withdraw from all classes in a semester are subject to the guidelines in the Withdrawal and Refund Policy in the Financial Information section of the catalog.
 LEAVE OF ABSENCE Students who are leaving Culver-Stockton College with extenuating circumstances (for example, medical) and who may wish to return at a later date are encouraged to apply for a leave of absence.
 If the student is in good standing at the time of departure, the leave of absence will eliminate the need for readmission and ensure that graduation requirements at the time of admission will remain in effect for the student.
 A Leave of Absence is arranged for up to two semesters.
 The leave of absence must be requested at the time of departure.
 If a student attends another institution as a full-time student while on leave of absence, the leave of absence is void.
-MASTER OF ATHLETIC TRAINING (MAT) The MAT program is a hybrid program consisting of face-to-face, online, and blended learning experiences.
+MASTER OF ARTS IN COUNSELING (MA) The Culver-Stockton College Master of Arts in Counseling (MA) online program offers two specialty areas: Clinical Mental Health and School Counseling.
+This online program is designed for the working professional.
+Most courses are asynchronous online with regular access to live virtual classroom lectures and discussions.
+Skills courses (i.e., Practicum, Internship I, and Internship II) meet synchronously via a virtual platform.
+In addition, students must successfully complete two 1-week in-person intensive counseling simulations over two summer sessions to demonstrate individual and group counseling skills necessary to be an effective and competent counselor.
+In most states, this degree and these specialty areas meet the educational requirements for graduates to be eligible for licensure as a Clinical Mental Health Counselor, known as a Licensed Professional Counselor, and/or for certification as a School Counselor.
 ACCREDITATION STATEMENT: